btknzn/CARLAAUTONOMOUSCAR/README.md

-# CARLAAUTONOMOUSCAR#
+# CARLAAUTONOMOUSCAR

-This project is one autonomous driving, you can check  pdf for more details.
+This project is one autonomous driving project, for more information please read project report.